Trump Hates ‘Arbitrary Timelines,’ Yet Gave U.S. 6 Months to Exit Syria: Report

 Ultimately, Trump chose that option anyway.

 Demanding that U.S. troops abandon an operation because you’ve suddenly become fixated on the mistaken idea that the U.S. wasted $7 trillion in the Middle East is not a good look for any president.
-But Trump in particular can’t be caught issuing specific timeframes for troop exits because during the campaign he repeatedly attacked President Obama for doing just that.
+But Trump in particular can’t be caught issuing specific time frames for troop exits because during the campaign he repeatedly attacked President Obama for doing just that.
 Obama announced that a 30,000-troop surge in Afghanistan would be followed by a withdrawal in 2011, and followed his predecessor’s plan for removing troops from Iraq by the end of that year.

 But Trump has a simple solution for that: he instructed his national security team not to refer to his five or six month deadline as a “timeline.”
 On Thursday Lieutenant General Kenneth McKenzie, the director of the Joint Staff, told reporters, “the president has actually been very good in not giving us a specific timeline,” so it seems Trump’s strategy is working.
 Well, except for all the leaks.